-The undepreciated capital cost (UCC) is the tax book value of an asset class — the running balance of how much of the asset class’s original cost is left to depreciate for tax purposes.
-It’s analogous to “book value” in financial accounting but follows CRA’s CCA rules, not GAAP.
+The undepreciated capital cost (UCC) is the tax book value of an asset class: the running balance of how much of the asset class’s original cost is left to depreciate for tax purposes.
+Analogous to “book value” in financial accounting, but it follows CRA’s CCA rules, not GAAP.

 UCC is class-pooled: all assets in the same CCA class are tracked together.
 When a new asset is bought, its cost is added to the class’s UCC; when an asset is sold, the salvage value is subtracted.
 Each year’s CCA expense is the current UCC times the class’s maximum rate , and UCC drops by that amount.